Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Introduction

 \section{Introduction}

 The observed discrepancy between the measured and the theoretically predicted value of muon anomalous magnetic moment $(g-2)_\mu$ prompts us to look for beyond Standard Model (SM) physics.
 Such disagreement was previously reported by Brookhaven National Laboratory (BNL) E821 experiment \cite{Muong-2:2006rrc} and also recently measured by Fermilab E989 experiment \cite{Muong-2:2021ojo,fermi2023}.
-A precise analysis of the combined experimental data reveals \cite{Muong-2:2021ojo},
+A precise analysis of the combined experimental data reveals \cite{Muong-2:2021ojo,fermi2023},

 where we define $a_\mu=\left(\frac{g-2}{2}\right)_\mu$.
-The observed value of $a_\mu$ deviates from the SM predicted value \cite{Aoyama:2020ynm} at $4.2\sigma$ confidence level \footnote{Recently, Budapest-Marseille-Wuppertal (BMW) collaboration \cite{Borsanyi:2020mff} has claimed to find $\Delta a_\mu$ (lattice) $=107(69)\times 10^{-11}$ using QCD lattice simulations.
-This may bring down the discrepancy of the combined BNL-FNAL result with the SM within $2\sigma$.}.
+The observed value of $a_\mu$ deviates from the SM predicted value \cite{Aoyama:2020ynm} at $5.0\sigma$ confidence level \footnote{Recently, Budapest-Marseille-Wuppertal (BMW) collaboration \cite{Borsanyi:2020mff} has claimed to find $\Delta a_\mu$ (lattice) $=107(69)\times 10^{-11}$ using QCD lattice simulations.
+This may bring down the discrepancy of the combined BNL-FNAL result with the SM within $2\sigma$.
+Also, if the hadronic vacuum polarisation contribution in the theoretical calculation of $a_\mu^{\rm SM}$ is taken from $e^{+}~e^{-}\rightarrow \pi^{+}~\pi^{-}$ cross section of CMD-3 experiment \cite{CMD-3:2023alj}, which itself is in tension with other $e^{+}~e^{-}$ data, the discrepancy of $\Delta a_\mu$ may decrease.}.